jongho24/stm32-border-router/README.md

 #### Backhaul connectivity

-The FRDM-K64F border router application can be connected to a backhaul network.
+The STM32 Nucleo border router application can be connected to a backhaul network.
 This enables you to connect the devices in a 6LoWPAN mesh network to the internet or a private LAN.
 Currently, the application supports SLIP (IPv6 encapsulation over a serial line) and Ethernet backhaul connectivity.

 You can select your preferred option through the `mbed_app.json` file (field *backhaul-driver* in the *config* section).
-Value `SLIP` includes the SLIP driver, while the value `ETH` compiles the FRDM-K64F border router application with Ethernet backhaul support.
+Value `SLIP` includes the SLIP driver, while the value `ETH` compiles the STM32 Nucleo border router application with Ethernet backhaul support.
 You can define the MAC address on the backhaul interface manually (field *backhaul-mac-src* value `CONFIG`).
 Alternatively, you can use the MAC address provided by the development board (field *backhaul-mac-src* value `BOARD`).
 By default, the backhaul driver is set to be `ETH` and the MAC address source is `BOARD`.

 You can also set the bakchaul bootstrap mode (field *backhaul-bootstrap-mode*).
 By default, the bootstrap mode is set to be `NET_IPV6_BOOTSTRAP_AUTONOMOUS`.
 With autonomous mode, the border router learns the prefix information automatically from an IPv6 gateway in the ethernet/SLIP segment.
 Optionally, you can set the bootsrap mode to be `NET_IPV6_BOOTSTRAP_STATIC` which enables you to set up  a manual configuration of backhaul-prefix and default-route.